Carolina College of Natural Health Sciences

 These scalloped parsnips can be enjoyed by almost everyone in Ayurvedic terms.
 It's a great vegetarian option to serve with some green vegetables on the side, or alongside steamed chicken or fish for meat eaters.
 Vegans can replace the ghee with coconut oil.

-Is Scalloped Parsnip & Rosemary Good for My Ayurvedic Diet?
+Is Scalloped Parsnip & Rosemary a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Scalloped Parsnip & Rosemary' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.